Soliplex Agents

 Commands

-si-agent webdav build-config /documents \
+si-agent webdav export-urls /documents urls.txt \

 --webdav-url https://webdav.example.com \